means19/agv-firmware/AGV_1/README.md

 - AGV_STATE_ROTATE: rotation to find the line.
 - AGV_STATE_REACQUIRE_LINE: fine alignment back to the line.
 - AGV_STATE_STOP / AGV_STATE_IDLE: motors stopped.
+Notes on recent behavior changes:
+- PID is computed only while in `AGV_STATE_FOLLOW_LINE`; other states use fixed motor commands.
+- Rotation direction now follows the last navigation command (left/right) instead of always rotating the same way.
+- `REACQUIRE_LINE` uses a position threshold to determine success (weighted sensor position), not a strict timer.

 ### 3.3 Command Handling
 Commands are received from ESP32 over UART and processed in AGV_Update():